Robur the Conqueror: Film

-The story was adapted into a 1961 film, Master of the World, with Vincent Price as Robur.
-The film kept the basic concept but added elements of intrigue and a romance to the plot.
+The story was adapted into a 1961 film, Master of the World, starring Vincent Price as Robur.
+The film retained the novel's basic concept but added elements of intrigue and a romantic subplot.

-In this version, Robur is an idealist who plans to conquer the world in order to put an end to tyranny and war.
-Using the Albatross he plans to bomb the nations of the world until he is acknowledged its ruler.
+In this version, Robur is an idealist who intends to conquer the world in order to end tyranny and war.
+He plans to use his airship, the Albatross to bomb the military forces of the world until all nations concede to his demands.
 (In contrast, the novel's Robur has no such aims, and bombs only one ground target: an African coronation where a mass human sacrifice is about to take place.)

 Instead of the Weldon Institute members, he kidnaps Mr. Prudent of Philadelphia, an armaments manufacturer, along with his daughter Dorothy and her fiancé Phillip Evans.
-Charles Bronson plays Strock, the reluctant hero who comes to admire Robur, but not enough to let him carry out his plans.
+Charles Bronson plays Strock, the reluctant hero who comes to admire Robur, but not enough to allow him to carry out his plans.

 The name Albatross is retained, though the novel's description and early illustrations that suggest a flush-decked clipper ship with propellers on its masts instead of sails, is replaced by a more contemporary design resembling a classic airship, or dirigible; though still given propellers for lift.
 The vessel is described in the film as being a 'heavier than air machine of several tons,' a statement later explained as the vessel 'is made entirely of straw paper, mixed with dextrin and clay, and squeezed in a hydraulic press...'

 This construction also enables the Albatross to fly high enough to be impervious to contemporary weapons fire.
 When flown low to the ground, though, Albatross was heavily damaged while within the blast radius of one of its own bombs, and was finally damaged beyond repair and sank into the ocean when the gunpowder in its armory exploded due to sabotage by the passengers.